gundamMC/animius/docs/file structure/overview.md

 # File Structure Overview

-Project Waifu uses various files, ranging from configs to Tensorflow model checkpoints.
+Animius uses various files, ranging from configs to Tensorflow model checkpoints.
 This overview will briefly explain how and where each of the objects are stored.
-It should be noted that all config files created by Project Waifu are in JSON.
+It should be noted that all config files created by Animius are in JSON.

-When you start Project Waifu for the first time, the console will prompt you to choose a directory as the storage space for resources.
+When you start Animius for the first time, the console will prompt you to choose a directory as the storage space for resources.
 This directory will contain *all* the files with the exception of `\user-config.json` being at the root directory.

 ## config.json